Gesee-y/HiBitSet.jl/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)]()

 [Hierarchical Bitset](https://github.com/amethyst/hibitset) HiBitSet is a hierarchical bitset inspired by the structure used in the ECS ecosystem, particularly in Amethyst’s hibitset.
 It implements a multi-layer bitset that accelerates set operations by skipping empty regions efficiently.
+They can only store positive integers.

 ---